 Jamie founded Listverse due to an insatiable desire to share fascinating, obscure, and bizarre facts.
 He has been a guest speaker on numerous national radio and television stations and is a five time published author.More About Us

 The Spanish flu often gets overshadowed by its more popular counterparts like Ebola and the Black Plague.
 In many ways, though, it was far deadlier than anything we’ve seen before or since.
-An estimated one third of the entire world’s population contracted it, and it killed at least 50 million people.
+An estimated one-third of the entire world’s population contracted it, killing at least 50 million people.
 The doctors of 1918 didn’t even know what it was, as they didn’t quite understand viruses and influenza pandemics back then.

 Despite being such a world-changing event, the Spanish flu is surprisingly underrepresented in popular world history.
 While we understand that other important things—like the Russian Revolution and World War I—were also going on around that time, they still don’t compare to what many historians have described as the “greatest medical holocaust in human history.”

 Because it’s called the “Spanish flu,” many of us assume that it originated in Spain.
 Its name is the primary reason we still blame Spain for something it had nothing to do with.
 Even though we don’t know where the flu came from, we know for sure that it wasn’t Spain.
 In fact, the number of cases in Spain was lower than in many other countries.

 It’s called Spanish flu because Spain was one of the first (maybe the first) countries to widely report on it.
 Because of being neutral in World War I (they kind of had their own thing going), their press was freer than other nations’.
 Countries like Britain, the US, and Russia, all of which were involved in the war, kept the news of the flu restricted to maintain morale.
 It’s a classic case of blaming the messenger, as people started attributing the flu to Spain, even if it was just honestly reporting on it.